villegas-morral/masters-thesis/README.md

 <sup>[_Return to the Table of Contents_](#table-of-contents)</sup>

-The report is structured as follows.
+The report is structured as follows:

 0. **Nomenclature**
 1. **Introduction**